I began seeing clients at South Bay Human Services, a clinic for court ordered for drug and alcohol related offenses in Torrance, California.

 - Caffeine can help you focus or can give you anxiety

-- Nicotine is gonna kill you and waste all your $.
+- Juul’s and Vapes are pretty looking electronic cigarettes with the same addictive nicotine as original cigarettes.
+They will give you nasty wrinkle skin and are going to kill you and waste all your $.
 Don’t start what you don’t want to have to stop.

-- Adderall (it wakes up the part of your brain that is responsible for concentration)
+- Adderall wakes up the part of your brain that is responsible for concentration.
+If you have ADHD it calms you down, if you do not it amps you up.

 - Cocaine feels awesome for a few hours and as long as you don’t do anything dumb and dangerous and you got clean coke with nothing bad mixed in it, you might be alright. …Until a day or two later when you’ll be sitting there thinking “my entire life is so awful, I can’t possibly do this anymore”.
 The feeling will go away on it’s own if you wait it out.
 So many people use more cocaine to feel great again immediately.
 Pretty soon it’s everyday and coke is expensive.
 You’ll do “anything” to get money to get more.